johannasantos/cypress-tests/README.md

 # How to make cypress work

-Run this commands in your aplication:
+Run this commands in your application:

 Npm install cypress